lippertmarkus/lippertmarkus.github.io/_posts/2020-03-14-synology-le-dns-auto-renew.md

 ### Bonus: Deploy with enabled two-factor authentication

 Like mentioned before, I'm using two-factor authentication on my NAS and didn't want to disable it to use the deployment hook.
-I created a [pull request](https://github.com/acmesh-official/acme.sh/pull/2782) which adds support for supplying a known device ID while authenticating so that DSM doesn't ask for an OTP code.
+I created a [pull request](https://github.com/acmesh-official/acme.sh/pull/2782), which adds support for supplying a known device ID while authenticating, so that DSM doesn't ask for an OTP code.

 To use the device ID you can follow these steps:
 1. Open DSM inside an incognito tab and login with your newly created admin user.